The Apprentice (British TV series) series 12

-The twelfth series of British reality television series The Apprentice (UK) was broadcast in the UK on BBC One, from 6 October to 18 December 2016; due to live coverage of the UK EU membership referendum in late spring of that year, alongside live coverage of Euro 2016 and the 2016 Rio Olympics during summer, the BBC postponed the series' broadcast until the middle of autumn to avoid clashing with these events.
+The twelfth series of British reality television series The Apprentice was broadcast in the UK on BBC One, from 6 October to 18 December 2016.
+Due to live coverage of the UK EU membership referendum in late spring, alongside live coverage of Euro 2016 and the 2016 Summer Olympics, the BBC postponed the series' broadcast until the middle of autumn to avoid schedule clashes.

-It is the first series to date to have episodes aired on Thursdays, before Series 16, rather than on Wednesdays as is traditionally arranged for the programme's broadcast schedule, and the only one to feature a candidate quitting the programme while a task is in progress.
-Alongside the standard twelve episodes, the series was preceded by the mini online episode "Meet the Candidates" on 27 September, with two specials aired alongside the series – "The Final Five" on 13 December, and "Why I Fired Them" on 16 December.
+It is the first series to date to air on Thursdays rather than on Wednesdays, as had been the norm until then.
+It is so far the only series to feature a candidate quitting the programme while a task is in progress.
+Alongside the standard twelve episodes, the series was preceded by the online mini-episode "Meet the Candidates" on 27 September, with two specials airing alongside the series – The Final Five on 13 December, and Why I Fired Them on 16 December.

-Eighteen candidates took part in the twelfth series, with Alana Spencer becoming the overall winner.
+Eighteen candidates took part, with Alana Spencer winning the series.
 Excluding the specials, the series averaged around 7.12 million viewers during its broadcast.